Idaho Producer and Adjuster General Licensing Information

 **( Bail agent candidates can get study materials and/or classes for the bail exam through this outlet only.)

-If there are problems with getting fingerprints done through L1, please contact this office (208-334-4250) and ask for help from producer licensing.
-Manual fingerprints require that you obtain the FD-258 card from licensing and take to your local State Police and, once printed, forward the card, along with an extra $60 for the FBI background check and the Request and Release form to the Department and submit your application online.
-Fingerprint cards done manually are more costly and result in a slower return of FBI results, along with the possibility of rejected cards and possible redo's.
-We highly recommend getting fingerprinted electronically through L1 to avoid these extra expenses and delays and we require it if you are within a 100 mile radius of an Idaho approved test center offering fingerprint services.
+If there are problems with getting fingerprints done through L1/MorphoTrust, please contact this office (208-334-4250) and ask for help from producer licensing.
+Manual fingerprints require that you obtain the FD-258 card from licensing and take to your local State Police and, once printed, forward the card, along with a check or money order for $65 made payable to Idaho Department of Insurance for the FBI background check, along with the Request and Release form to the Department and submit your application online.
+Fingerprint cards done manually result in a slower return of FBI results, along with the possibility of rejected cards and possible redo's.
+We highly recommend getting fingerprinted electronically through L1/Morphotrust to avoid these extra expenses and delays and we require it if you are within a 100 mile radius of an Idaho approved test center offering fingerprint services.
 Licenses for residents are not issued before the FBI report is returned.

 Non-residents moving to the state to relicense as residents must be fingerprinted and the preference is to do this through Pearson VUE test centers by booking a non-testing fingerprint appointment through L1 on the Pearson VUE site.
 They will direct you to the nearest Pearson VUE test center.
 Cost is $60 and payment will be taken by credit card at time of reservation.
 Be sure to get the receipt when you are fingerprinted at the test center and you should also be given a Request and Release form to sign.
 Attach these items to the paper application, along with letter of clearance from your home state and send to the Department with a check or money order in the amount of $80 made payable to Idaho Department of Insurance.
 Former domicile state license must be cancelled temporarily while we license you as a resident.
 Once we license you as a resident in Idaho, you can reactivate your former domicile state license as a non-resident.
 You must license within 90 days of moving here or 90 days of cancellation of your former domicile state license – whichever is sooner – in order to avoid retesting for the lines of authority.